logzio/logzio-google-metrics/README.md

 ./run.sh --listener_url=<listener_url> --token=<token> --gcp_region=<gcp_region> --function_name=<function_name> --telemetry_list=<telemetry_list>
 ```

-<b>When you run this script, you should choose the project ID where you need to run the integration.</b>
+**When you run this script, you should choose the project ID where you need to run the integration.**

 Replace the variables as per the table below: